Employer of Record in Brazil

 Its robust infrastructure and widespread internet connectivity further facilitate efficient networking and communication, making it an appealing destination for businesses.

-Fundamental Aspects of Employment in Brazil
+Employment and Labor Laws in Brazil

 In Brazil, verbal agreements are legally valid, but it is recommended to have written employment contracts.
 These contracts are generally indefinite, with the option for fixed-term contracts of up to two years in certain situations.
 They must be in Portuguese and use the local currency, covering essential employment terms such as: